Are you frustrated by your acne purging over and over, and how it affects your confidence and mental peace?

 5. What is the difference between pimples and acne?

 Pimples are red boils that are filled with pus.
-They may become inflamed or discoloured.
-Acne typically causes pimples, most commonly on your face, chest, shoulders and upper back.
+They may become inflamed or discolored.
+Acne typically causes pimples, most commonly on your face, chest, shoulders, and upper back.

 TONEOP is a platform dedicated to improving and maintaining your good health through a comprehensive range of goal-oriented diet plans and recipes.
 It also intends to provide value-added content to our consumers.